gopalcb/ultrasound-image-prediction/README.md

 <img src="./images/struct_.png" height="570">

-The project goal is: predicting catheters and echos in ultrasound image and masking them with appropriete labels.
+The project goal is: predicting catheters (C) and echos (E) in ultrasound image and masking them with appropriete labels.

 The diagram bellow shows an initial input and the final prediction and masking.